How Karen Millen entering administration will affect Australian customers

 The store closures come after the business fell into administration in Britain last month.
 Administrators from Deloitte have now been called in to take control of the Australian side of the business and begin shutting down stores across Sydney, Melbourne, Adelaide, Brisbane and Perth.

 The label currently operates seven independent stores across Australia, along with eight concessions in David Jones and Myer.
-The wind-down will take place in the coming weeks, with an up to 75% off closing down sale already appearing on the online store.
+The wind-down will take place in the coming weeks, with an up to 75% off closing down sale already appearing on .
 Any customers currently holding gift cards or loyalty cards will have their benefits honoured.

 The Australian stores currently employ around 80 staff members, most of whom operate on casual employment and will be affected by the closures.
 The job losses follow those in the UK, where head office staff have already been made redundant and many more jobs have been put at risk.